material-motion/material-motion/concepts/patterns.md

 We'll explore the use of these patterns in the section on [Runtimes](runtimes.md).

-## The Expectation/Execution pattern
+## The Goal/Execution pattern

-This pattern separates the **expectation** of motion from its **execution**.
+This pattern separates the **goal** of motion from its **execution**.

 This pattern is important because:

 - It allows [Runtimes](runtimes.md) to offload expensive work to separate threads, processes, or workers.
 - Tools can more easily affect the Expectation of motion than its execution.
 This enables the creation of rich design-focused tools.

-### The Expectation of Motion
+### The Goal of Motion

-Expectation is simply **what you want something to do**.
+A Goal is simply **what you want something to do**.

-Animations, Gestures, Physical Simulations, and other Primitives can all be described in some form.
-For example, we can describe an element as being both "draggable" and "fading in".
-These descriptions form an **expectation**.
+Each of the Primitives we explored in [the previous section](primitives.md) can be described as a Goal in some form.
+For example, "draggable" and "fade in" are two distinct goals.

 Consider the following pseudo-code: